comment 1 Comment

 The need to use a mixture of low-cost sensors and medium and high grade has been advocated by the US EPA too.
 A study by Lawrence Berkeley National Laboratory supported by DOE's Building America Program and the Environmental Protection Agency offers help

-Current sophisticated, expensive ambient air pollution monitoring technology is not economically sustainable as the sole approach and cannot keep up with current needs, specifically new monitoring networks and special purpose monitoring.
+Current sophisticated, expensive ambient air pollution monitoring technology is not economically as the sole approach and cannot keep up with current needs, specifically new monitoring networks and special purpose monitoring.

 US EPA: New Generation Air Monitoring Roadmap 2013